 Let’s get started.

 Essentially, a mutual fund is an investment vehicle that is formed by pooling money from various individual investors.
-The money thus accumulated is then invested in the capital market by purchasing shares, stocks, bonds and other assets.
+The money thus accumulated is then invested in the capital market by purchasing shares, stocks, bonds and other assetsz.
 These different investments are collectively addressed as a portfolio.

 Mutual funds are managed by asset management companies (AMCs).
 AMCs appoint a fund manager to run the fund.

 A mutual fund is professionally managed by a fund manager who has a very deep understanding of how the capital markets work.
-Based on the objective of the mutual fund, the fund manager invests in different asset classes with the goal of generating the highest possible returns for each of the investors.
+Based on the objective of the mutual fund, the fund manager invests in different asset classes with the goal of generating the highest possible growth for each of the investors.

-As a beginner, you may wonder about how to start a mutual fund.
+As a beginner, you may wonder about how to start investing in a mutual fund.
 You may not have the knowledge or the time to determine where to invest your money.
 This is where the knowledge and the experience of the fund manager comes in very handy.

 You don’t have to worry about where and in which asset class your money is being invested in.
 It is the fund manager’s job to ensure that the investment portfolio remains well balanced and that your investment generates the average return expected by the fund you invested in.